JohnCoates/Aerial/Readme.md

 ## Community

 - **Found a bug?** [Open an issue](https://github.com/JohnCoates/Aerial/issues/new).
 Try to be as specific as possible.
+- **Have fixed a bug?** We appreciate all pull requests.
+- **Can you translate the video descriptions?**.
+Awesome!
+[Read here for details](Resources/Community/Readme.md) on how to help us.
 - **Have a feature request?** [Open an issue](https://github.com/JohnCoates/Aerial/issues/new).
-Tell us why this feature would be useful, and why you and others would want it.
+Tell us why it be useful, and why you and others would want it.
-- Curious about the videos and on a slow connection?
-Check [this guide](https://paper.dropbox.com/doc/Aerial-macOS-screen-saver-list-with-version-1.4.6-HvOeL0gNhLpqpIFgmLHaS) by [Hidehiro Nagaoka](https://github.com/hidehiro98).
+- **Curious about the videos and on a slow connection?** Check [this guide](https://paper.dropbox.com/doc/Aerial-macOS-screen-saver-list-with-version-1.4.6-HvOeL0gNhLpqpIFgmLHaS) by [Hidehiro Nagaoka](https://github.com/hidehiro98).

 ## Contribute

-We appreciate all pull requests.

 ## Offline Mode